h7shin/cpp_unit_test/README.md

      group :  groups using namespace multiple test suites together and a pool of sample tests used by the test suites

-     suite :  each test suite group runs a sequence of sample tests
+     suite :  each test suite runs a sequence of sample tests

-     run:     run method in suite object runs the pushed tests
+     run:     RUN method in suite object runs the pushed tests

               RUN_UNIT<_<option>>(<namespace>,<suiteclass>,<name>) macro will run the tests